folio-org/docs/content/en/docs/ERM/eHoldings/_index.md

 1. [Find the package](#searching-for-providers-packages-and-titles) to which you want to link an agreement and select it.
 2. In the **Package record** window, in the **Agreements** section, click **New.**
 3. Fill in the fields.
 See [Creating an agreement]({{< ref "/agreements.md#creating-an-agreement" >}}) for more information.
-4. Click **Save & close.** A confirmation message appears and the agreement is added to the package record.
+4. Click **Save & close.** A confirmation message appears and the package is added to the agreement as an agreement line..

 ##### Removing an agreement